notcreepers/basic-gui-for-yt-dlp/README.md

 ## macOS Branch
 This is the experimental macOS branch.
 Due to issues I had while attempting to compile for macOS, this version **CANNOT** display the thumbnail and title of the video currently downloading, or produce files that QuickTime will open (if you use best quality).
 ## Instructions
-You **MUST** build this yourself.
-I cannot get a proper executable to work by itself.

 Clone the repo.
 You need all the files except for README.md

 You need the latest release of [python](https://www.python.org/downloads/macos/).
 From there use pip to install sv_ttk and pyinstaller.